diegocanton/remove_ubnt_mf/README.md

 This script change default port HTTP for 81

+The exploit use USER:mother and PASS:fucker try it before your user and pass, in test it's work.
+This script remove this user.

 # Multiple radios via SSHPASS
 ------------------
 You can use a single Linux machine with SSHPASS installed to clear all your network equipment improving the sample script clearmf.sh